-” On each play I want poetic movement like a chaotic ballet.
-Set up for a strike dramatically, deliver it with grace and precision, and finish with a flourish of emotion”
+” I look for poetic movement; set up for a strike dramatically, deliver it with grace and precision, and finish with a flourish of emotion”

 Hello, and thank you for visiting our site.
 The NBL was born in February 2019 when its founder noticed the local high school was disbanding its football team after 80 some years of existence.
 Alarmed to see this condition is rapidly occurring in other venues, he thought a safer and more edgy version of football may appeal to our youth domestically or internationally.

 Since that time we have been in prototype hell, we have tried disabling devices ( a key component of our design is having an opponent harmlessly impairing a fighters legs, arms and vision) involving magnets, locks, velcro, stepper motors with cables (3 months on that) and after one year of 7 day work weeks, everything works except everything that has failed, and there has been many of those!
 We finally realized no athlete wants locking devices anywhere near his joints and so patented air bags (and eventually nanotechnology sleeves that harden, which we have also patented) are the answer.

 The word “Bang” is Chinese for stick, so incorporates a dual meaning in our sport’s name.
 As of February 2020, it has taken a year to develop the products and flesh out the concept.